 - The COVID-19 Treatment Guidelines Panel (the Panel) recommends against the use of intravenous immunoglobulin (IVIG) for the treatment of acute COVID-19 in adults and children, except in a clinical trial (AIII).
 This recommendation should not preclude the use of IVIG when it is otherwise indicated for the treatment of underlying conditions or complications that arise during the course of COVID-19.

-- For the Panel’s recommendations on the use of IVIG in multisystem inflammatory syndrome in children (MIS-C) or multisystem inflammatory syndrome in adults (MIS-A), see Therapeutic Management of Hospitalized Children With MIS-C, Plus a Discussion on MIS-A.
+- For the Panel’s recommendations on the use of IVIG in people with multisystem inflammatory syndrome in children (MIS-C) or multisystem inflammatory syndrome in adults (MIS-A) and a discussion of the clinical data that support those recommendations, see Therapeutic Management of Hospitalized Children With MIS-C, Plus a Discussion on MIS-A.

 It is unknown whether IVIG products derived from pooled donor plasma contain high titers of antibodies that neutralize SARS-CoV-2.
 Information on SARS-CoV-2 antibody titer was not reported in the clinical trials that evaluated the use of IVIG for the treatment of COVID-19.
 The levels of SARS-CoV-2 antibodies in IVIG products likely vary depending on which SARS-CoV-2 variant was dominant when the plasma products were collected, and different lots of IVIG may have different titers of antibodies.
 Although IVIG preparations may have general immunomodulatory effects, these theoretical effects do not appear to benefit patients with COVID-19.1

 Considerations in Pregnant People